MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Teams/Add-MgTeamMember.md

 Add multiple members in a single request to a team.
 The response provides details about which memberships could and couldn't be created.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Add-MgBetaTeamMember](/powershell/module/Microsoft.Graph.Beta.Teams/Add-MgBetaTeamMember?view=graph-powershell-beta)

 ## SYNTAX